syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

 {% endhighlight %}
 {% endtabs %}

-## Print Preview
+## Print preview
 SfDiagram provides option to display print preview to review and customize the diagram in desired format before printing.
-Print preview window lets end-users to navigate through every page, zoom in and out on a page in order to determine the errors if any which need to be resolved prior to printing.
+Print preview window lets users to navigate through every page, zoom in and out on a page to determine the errors if any, which need to be resolved prior to printing.

-Print preview window can be opened by enabling the [SfDiagram.PrintingService.ShowDialog](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService~ShowDialog.html "SfDiagram.PrintingService.ShowDialog") as true and calling [SfDiagram.PrintingService.Print](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService~Print().html "SfDiagram.PrintingService.Print") method.
+Print preview window can be opened by setting [SfDiagram.PrintingService.ShowDialog](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService~ShowDialog.html "SfDiagram.PrintingService.ShowDialog") to true and calling the[SfDiagram.PrintingService.Print](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PrintingService~Print().html "SfDiagram.PrintingService.Print") method.

 {% tabs %}
 {% highlight c# %}